retroryan/real_estate_ai_search/SIMPLIFY_CONFIG.md

 40. Update all unit tests for new configuration system
 41. Update all integration tests for simplified components
 42. Create tests for configuration loading precedence
-43. Create tests for configuration validation rules
+43. Create tests for embedding API key validation
 44. Update README with new simplified CLI usage
 45. Create configuration migration guide
 46. Document all YAML configuration options